JSieweke/tmt_gender_diversity_firm_performance_iv/README.md

 Variables: All available variables (108 variables in total)
 Companies: S&P 1500 companies (as of December 1997)

 Unfortunately, we are not allowed to share the list of S&P 1500 companies from December 1997.
 This list can be bought from Siblis Research (https://siblisresearch.com/data/historical-component-changes/).
-If you have bought the list, we are of course happy to check whether your sample is similar to ours (please note that we struggled to collect information from all 1500 firms from Compustat because of incorrect TIC).
+If you bought the list, we are of course happy to check whether your sample is similar to ours (please note that we struggled to collect information from all 1500 firms from Compustat because of incorrect TIC).

 After downloading the data, you can import them into Stata and run our do-files to replicate all steps in the paper including merging and data analysis.
 Please follow this order: